 The British Virgin Islands are amongst one of the oldest offshore company jurisdictions and have a legal framework for these types of companies that have been replicated by other tax havens.
 The Islands impose no corporate income tax for offshore companies, and this is a top advantage to all foreign investors.

 Company director and shareholder protection in BVI

-Investors in the British Virgin Islands have access to a number of corporate services, related both to the actual BVI company set up procedure as well as to the subsequent company administration.
+Entrepreneurs in the British Virgin Islands have access to a number of corporate services, related both to the actual BVI company set up procedure as well as to the subsequent company administration.

 Company management in BVI

-In the first situation, the beneficial owner of the company is the one who takes all of the business decisions and sings all of the relevant documents.
+In the first situation, the beneficial owner of the company is the one who takes all of the business decisions and signs all of the relevant documents.
 Moreover, his name will appear on all of the documents related to the formation of the company.
-However, as stated above, the identity of the director is not made public in the registry, the name/names will appear in the company’s Articles of Association which are available publicly.
+Nonetheless, as stated above, the identity of the director is not made public in the registry, the name/names will appear in the company’s Articles of Association which are available publicly.
 The use of a nominee director is optional.

 The nominee director is not the beneficial owner but has managerial powers through a fiduciary relationship.
 An agent occupies this position and acts out his duties as per the agreement with the beneficial owner.